rayyao/HDSP/README.md

 Modify the <DATASET_PATH> and <SAVE_PATH>
 python HSI_test/tsetHSI.py  --script_name HDSP --dataset_name HSItest --yaml_name hdsp_deep

+#Citation
+If these codes are helpful for you, please cite this paper:
+BibTex Format:

 @ARTICLE{10798510,
   author={Yao, Rui and Zhang, Lu and Zhou, Yong and Zhu, Hancheng and Zhao, Jiaqi and Shao, Zhiwen}, journal={IEEE Transactions on Geoscience and Remote Sensing},